-Change management is defined as introducing reforms to the previous or existing systems to meet the desired goals and objectives of the organization.
-It includes adopting such processes, tools, and techniques to achieve the business outcome by sustaining a minimum loss on the employees, organization, and customers.
-This change could be in the form of a new leadership structure, organizational structure, and introducing new jobs or roles.
-Change is a must for organizations that want to keep pace with an evolving marketplace.
+Change management can be defined as introducing reforms to the previous or existing systems to meet the desired goals and objectives of the organization.
+It includes adopting processes, tools, and techniques to achieve the outcome while minimizing the loss of employees, organization resources, and customers.
+This change can also be thought of as adapting, such as forming a new leadership structure, organizational structure, or introducing new jobs or roles.
+The importance of adapting can clearly be seen during our pandemic-induced time when change is a must for organizations that want to keep pace with an evolving marketplace.

 The most effective way to change your organization and achieve better results is to alter the approach we take including the types of conversations we have, the behaviors we model, and the processes for getting things done.
 Here are some 5 most effective tips to successfully manage change in your organization.